morfeojs/morfeo/packages/dev-tools/README.md

 ---

-One of the most important feature of morfeo is the [dev-tool](https://chrome.google.com/webstore/detail/morfeo/phhhjdmeicikchjnpepljcdgbmipipcl), with the dev tool yuo'always be able to see your theme and play with it.
+One of the most important feature of morfeo is the [web extension](https://chrome.google.com/webstore/detail/morfeo/phhhjdmeicikchjnpepljcdgbmipipcl), with the web extension you will always be able to see your theme and play with it.

 ![dev tool](https://morfeo.dev/img/devtool/hero.jpeg)

 ## Installation

-You can install the dev tool by going to chrome webstore and add it to your plugins:
+You can install it by going to chrome webstore and add it to your plugins:
 [Install morfeo dev tool](https://chrome.google.com/webstore/detail/morfeo/phhhjdmeicikchjnpepljcdgbmipipcl)

 ## Usage